oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 It's most helpful to talk about your own use-cases, and how you expect to use this feature
 (if you do).
-I avoid arguments about…
+I avoid arguments about:

 - The meaning of the word 'grid'.
+  CSS column-only layouts
+  have been called 'grids'
-  CSS grids aligned on a single axis have been _the default_ since I started building websites in the early 2000s -- and there are still use-cases for `display:grid` that focus entirely on one axis.
+  since I started building websites in the early 2000s -- and there are still use-cases for `display:grid` that focus entirely on one axis.
-  Whatever we decide, the term 'grid' is going to be fine.
 - Masonry being frivolous, as a layout.
   I get it.
-  What we call _the Pinterest layout_ (derogatory) has often been overused, and poorly used.
+  What we call _the Pinterest layout_ (derogatory) has often been overused, or poorly used, and not always accessible.
-  Beyond image galleries,
-  I don't find that sort of
-  random placement particularly useful.
   But there are many other use cases for _flowing items into columns without aligning rows_, and we shouldn't lose sight of that.